 By Tim Lambert

 When the First World War began a Socialist called Benito Mussolini (1883-1945), who was editor of the newspaper Avanti! opposed Italy joining the war.
 However he soon changed his mind.
 By October 1914 Mussolini decided Italy should join.
 He resigned from Avanti! and founded his own newspaper called Popo d'Italia.
 In November 1914 he was expelled from the Socialist Party.

 The Fascist movement in Italy grew rapidly and in May 1921 35 Fascist deputies were elected.
 Finally at a mass rally in Naples on 24 October 1922 the Fascists demanded a march on Rome to take power by force.
-So on 28 October 1922 a force of Fascists marched on Rome (although Mussolini remained in Milan in case anything went wrong).
-At first the king planned to use the army to resist the Fascists.
-However at the last moment he changed his mind and refused to sign an order placing Italy under martial law.
-Instead he summoned Mussolini to be Prime Minister.
-Mussolini travelled from Milan and arrived in Rome to take up the post on 29 October 1922.
+So on 28 October 1922, a force of Fascists marched on Rome (although Mussolini remained in Milan in case anything went wrong).
+At first, the king planned to use the army to resist the Fascists.
+However, at the last moment, he changed his mind and refused to sign an order placing Italy under martial law.
+Instead, he summoned Mussolini to be Prime Minister.
+Mussolini traveled from Milan and arrived in Rome to take up the post on 29 October 1922.

 In the 1930s Italy suffered from the worldwide depression.
 The Fascists responded by increasing public spending.
 New public buildings were erected.
 Roads and other public works were created.

 Nevertheless southern Italy remained very poor.
 Crime also remained rife although the south's problems were covered up by the Fascist regime.
 From 1925 Mussolini also campaigned to make Italy self sufficient in grain.
 The so-called battle of the grain did succeed in increasing grain production.
 However much land in Italy was not well suited to growing wheat.
 It was better suited to growing other crops such as olives or grapes.
 Nevertheless, some of it was used to grow wheat, which made no economic sense.